School segregation in the United States: Residential segregation

-A principal source of school segregation is the persistence of residential segregation in American society; residence and school assignment are closely linked due to the widespread tradition of locally controlled schools.
+A source of school segregation is residential segregation.
+Residence and school assignment are linked due to the tradition of locally controlled schools.
 Residential segregation is related to growing income inequality in the United States.

-The deterioration of cities and urban education systems between the 1950-80s is the consequence of several post-war policies like the Home Owners' Loans Corporation, Federal Housing Administration, Interstate Highway Act, discriminative zoning practices, and loss of war-time industrial employment perpetuated ‘white flight’ and suburban sprawl at the expense of poor, marginalized urban residents.
+The deterioration of cities and urban education systems between the 1950-80s was the consequence of several post-war policies like the Home Owners' Loans Corporation, Federal Housing Administration, Interstate Highway Act, and discriminatory zoning practices.
+The loss of war-time industrial employment perpetuated 'white flight' and suburban sprawl at the expense of poor, marginalized urban residents.
 Mid-20th century urban divestment and suburban development redirected social services and federal funding to predominantly white residencies.
 Remaining urban residents witnessed dramatic decreases in quality of living, creating countless barriers to a stable life, including in academic success.
 Consequently, urban school districts became relatively accurate measures for documenting the increasing educational inequalities among students of color.

 A study conducted by Sean Reardon and John Yun found that from 1990 to 2000, residential black/white and Hispanic/white segregation declined by a modest amount in the United States, while public school segregation increased slightly during the same time period.
 Because the two variables moved in opposite directions, changes in residential patterns were not responsible for changes in school segregation trends.
 Rather, the study determined that in 1990, schools showed less segregation than neighborhoods, indicating that local policies were helping to ameliorate the effects of residential segregation on school composition.
 By 2000, however, racial composition of schools had become more closely correlated to neighborhood composition, indicating that public policies no longer redistributed students as evenly as before.